Thursday, March 31, 2022

 Aesthetics

-Each level feels 8-bit and is a little boring at times.
-Okay, it ain't no Rainbow Islands or Magic Pockets but that's okay because I like the style which is perfect for the Panic theme.
+Each level feels 8-bit and is no Rainbow Islands or Magic Pockets but that's okay because I like the style.
+This is perfectly apt for the Panic theme.
 The sprites are the best thing with cute expressions and are nicely animated - just wait until you see the Berzerker, so freaky.
-I love how he looks.
+A great and unique drawing - I love how he looks!!

-Music is wonderful and there's a great reason for that - thank you Jochen Hippel for his absolutely magical musical talent - amazing!!
+Music is wonderful and there's a great reason for that - thank you Jochen Hippel for his magical musical talent!!
 The sound effects are produced from a variety of FM samples so, I imagine Pete didn't have an Atari STe, which is a tremendous shame.
 Hang on, did I just hear a Rick Dangerous sound effect?
 Oh yes, excellent!!

 The CryptO'pinion?

 For me, the game design, controls, and AI are marvellous.
-All these help to make the game so playable and therefore very, very addictive.
+All these help make the game so playable and therefore very, very addictive.
 Quite simply this is one of the best platformers I've played in ages.
-Amazing game.

-Okay, the all-important download, a great video by Wasabim, and some more awesome screenshots...
+Okay, the all-important download, a great video by Wasabim, and more awesome screenshots...

 The main menu is ace with a belting chiptune, scroller and helpful information.